 CONNECTICUT-The stations are showing a marked improvement in distance work and handling of traffic.
-1ADX, a comparatively new ORS, has the honor of handling the most msgs.
-1HJ handled a msg, with a station in Italy one hour after it had been filed at his station and another with a station in Holland via the same route.
+1ADX. a comparatively new ORS, has the honor of handling the most msgs.
+1HJ handled a msg, with a station in Italy one hour after it had been filed at his station and another with a station. heen filed at his station and another with a station in Holland via the same route.
 1CBC, reports that foreign DX is rolling in at his place.
-1CKP has worked Italy, France, Holland and Brazil quite consistently during the past month.
+1CRP has worked Italy, France, Holland and Brazil quite consistently during the past month.
 1IV and 1AH are on when home from college 1AVX has received an appointment as an Army Amateur station and is expecting to join the Naval Reserve.
-1BHM reports some real live DX work with Italy involving a msg. from the Major Gen'l, of the Philippines.
-1AOS hopes to make up for lost time during the Xmas vacation from the Major Gen'l. of the Philippines.
-IAOS hopes to make up for lost time during the Xmas vacation and 1AYR says business has kept him from doing as he would like to have done.
-IADW has been experimenting on 40 meters but says 80 is the one for traffic.
+1BHM reports some real live DX work with Italy involving a msg. from the Major Gen'l. of the Philippines.
+1AOS hopes to make up for lost time during the Xmas vacation and 1AYR says business has kept him from doing as he would like to have done.
+1ADW has been experimenting on 40 meters but says 80 is the one for traffic.
 1BGC and 1CTI report business rather quiet.
-1CTI has been trying to make a 201A sound like a
+1CTI has been trying to make a 201A sound like a real noise.